 There is nothing improper about this Hanky Panky Recipe for old-fashioned, delicious cocktail rye bread appetizers.

 If you have never had a Hanky Panky appetizer, you are in for a treat!
-They only take a few minutes to prepare and even less time to heat up and serve.
-They are perfect for the holidays, game nights, or even a great light lunch or dinner.
+They are one of my favorite snacks because they only take a few minutes to prepare and even less time to heat up and serve.

 Jump to:

 - Processed cheese: if you were around in the ’90s, I’m sure you remember processed cheese.
 It doesn’t have to be refrigerated and comes in big blocks or loaves.
-Velveeta is a common brand, and it’s often used to make queso dip.
+Velveeta cheese is a common brand, and it’s often used to make queso dip.
 The big plus with processed cheese is that it melts easily and is smooth and creamy when melted.

 - Spices and Seasonings: oregano, garlic powder, crushed red pepper, and fennel seeds all come together to add maximum flavor to these party rye bread appetizers.

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400ยฐF.

 - Add ground beef and sausage to a large skillet over medium-high heat.
 Stir and cook until browned.